andino93/es6-features/README.md

 };
 ```
 Another feature of destructuring is also being able to rename the key to a new variable name if the
 key's name isn't adequate for your use case.
-To do that, you'll assign the value the label in which
+To do that, you'll assign the value the label which you will
- you want to use in your code instead of destructuring with the same name.
+use in your code instead of destructuring with the same name.

 ```javascript
 const example3 = (object) => {